 Medication-Assisted Treatment for Opioid Addiction: Facts for Families and Friends (Cambodian/Khmer Version)

 The Substance Abuse and Mental Health Services Administration (SAMHSA) has developed a Cambodian/Khmer-language publication for information about medication-assisted treatment (MAT) for opioid addiction.
 It describes prescribed opioid medications, their proper use and side effects, withdrawal symptoms and how medications fit with counseling in the recovery process.
-Population of focus: Asian Americans Links to resource: Link to download […]
+Links to resource: Link to download on SAMHSA website Date: 2016 […]

 Stress in America: The Impact of Discrimination